 If you know what to listen and look for, rocks can tell all kinds of stories.
 What are they made of and how did they form?
 How can you tell them apart?
 Students will learn to identify local rock samples from the shores of Lake Superior and rock out in our “geo-theater”.

 |1 - 12||1 Hour Class||Yes||220.127.116.11.2, 18.104.22.168.1, 22.214.171.124.2, 126.96.36.199.1, 188.8.131.52.2|

 |Behind the Scenes Tour|

 What keeps Great Lakes Aquarium fish tanks looking so clean?
 How do we feed all these animals?
 Follow a drop of water through the Aquarium life-support system to understand the process of keeping the 103,000 gallons of water clean.
 Visit the kitchen where otter and fish food is prepared as well as our animal hospital.
-Note: Because of the limited access to non-public areas, this class has size and scheduling restrictions.
+Note: Because of the limited access to non-public areas, this class is limited to 15 participants per session.
 All participants must have close-toed shoes to wear.

 |Lake Superior - Ecology|